Antonio Vázquez Brust

 Tony took PPUA 5262 Big Data for Cities and learned programming skills, applied statistical analysis, data visualization, and dabbled with GIS.

 In his second semester, Tony joined BARI, where he used big data to identify indicators of gentrification, track them across time, and assess their impact.

 Tony completed an internship at The American City Coalition, a nonprofit organization focused on neighborhood revitalization.

-For his capstone, Tony worked with a team of graduate students to assess the ability of cities to manage federal grant funding for the Lincoln Institute of Land Policy.
-Their assignment was a continuation of a fall 2016 capstone project that investigated federal grant oversight and administration practices in cities.
+For his capstone, Tony worked other grad students to assess the ability of cities to manage federal grant funding for the Lincoln Institute of Land Policy.

 After graduation, Tony returned to his hometown, Buenos Aires, to launch a new Data Lab at Universidad Torcuato Di Tella’s School of Government.

 He teaches courses in the Master of Urban Economics Program at Universidad Di Tella, as well as an analytics class for urban planners at the University of Buenos Aires.

 Tony also consults for the Argentine government and researches the spatial spread of endemic deceases using big data analysis.

 “Technology, by definition, is a tool to transform reality.
 We don’t need to be passive while it’s being wielded.
 Let’s make sure it’s always used to empower, and not to curtail our right to the city and our right to make and re-make our cities and ourselves.”